-After attending the Blanton Art museum and the UGS lecture, you are expected to write TWO 2-3 page (double spaced) response paper.
-These papers should describe the event you observed and provide a critical discussion of who this event fits or fails to fit with the materials we have discussed in class.
-The art gem must be turned in by \\; the academic gem is due no later than October 3.
+After attending the Blanton Art museum and on-campus lecture, you are expected to write two 2-3 page (double spaced) response paper.
+These papers should describe the event you observed and provide a critical discussion of how this event fits or fails to fit with the materials we have discussed in class.
+The art gem must be turned in by October 7; the academic gem is due no later than October 14.